-We had a great time this term putting together our video trailer about a young man and woman preparing themselves for their audition at drama school.
+We had a great time putting together our video trailer about a young man and woman preparing themselves for their audition at drama school.
 We are well aware how exciting, daunting and overwhelming auditioning for drama school can be so we asked Adrian, our Principal and Chris, our North Course Leader, some questions we thought might be useful for you preparing yourself for the day.

 How do I choose the best monologue: